MythikAngel/miku-riot-theme/readme.md

 ## Installation
 First make sure the dark theme is enabled in your Riot settings (like [this](https://i.imgur.com/034bPWM.png)).

+If you use the [BetterRiot extension by GeneralUltra758](https://git.nakama.tv/GeneralUltra758/better-riot) the Miku Riot Theme comes bundled and automatically  activated.

-Then load the following code into a Riot CSS-loader:
+Or load the following code into another Riot CSS-loader:
 ```css
 /* Miku Riot Theme by MythikAngel (https://github.com/MythikAngel/miku-riot-theme) */